lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Each Profile, for each Rule ID value, MUST define

-- the presence or absence of the DTag field in the SCHC F/R messages, as well as its size if it is present,
+- the size of the DTag field,
-- the size and algorithm for the MIC field in the SCHC F/R messages, if different from the default,
+- the size and algorithm for the MIC field,
 - the expiration time of the Inactivity Timer

 Each Profile, for each Rule ID value, MAY define

-- a value of N different from the recommend one,
+- a value of N different from the recommended one,
-- what values will be sent in the FCN field, for values different from the All-1 value.
+- the meaning of values sent in the FCN field, for values different from the All-1 value.

-The receiver, for each pair of Rule ID and optional DTag values, MUST maintain
+For each active pair of Rule ID and DTag values, the receiver MUST maintain an Inactivity Timer.

-- one Inactivity Timer

-#### Sender behaviour
+#### Sender behavior

-At the beginning of the fragmentation of a new SCHC Packet, the fragment sender MUST select a Rule ID and optional DTag value pair for this SCHC Packet.
+At the beginning of the fragmentation of a new SCHC Packet, the fragment sender MUST select a Rule ID and DTag value pair for this SCHC Packet.
-For brevity, the rest of {{No-ACK-subsection}} only refers to SCHC F/R messages bearing the Rule ID and optional DTag values hereby selected.
+For brevity, the rest of {{No-ACK-subsection}} only refers to SCHC F/R messages bearing the Rule ID and DTag values hereby selected.

 Each SCHC Fragment MUST contain exactly one tile in its Payload.
 The tile MUST be at least the size of an L2 Word.